 The biggest event on the School Games calendar is the National Finals.
-Read on to find out more about this annual summer event.

 What is it?

 This biennual four day multi-sport event is hosted between late August and early September once every two years in elite sporting venues across the country.
 Since 2016 the event has taken place at Loughborough University, who have worked alongside the Youth Sport Trust to create an inspirational and motivational setting which helps accustom the country’s most promising young athletes to a high quality, high pressure environment.

 You can find out more via the Games’ bespoke website: www.schoolgamesfinals.org

 Highlights of the 2018 event can be seen below...

 In 2018 the competition was held across a total of eleven current and future Olympic and Paralympic sports: Athletics, Cycling, Hockey, Netball, Laser Run, Triathlon, Wheelchair Basketball and Wheelchair Tennis, Cricket, Canoeing and Rowing.
 The competition re-enforces the experience of Olympic and Paralympic Games, complete with an Opening Ceremony and an Athletes Village.
 In addition, the Athlete Education Programme (AEP) provides athletes with the opportunity to engage in workshops designed to prepare them for elite level sport.
 In 2018, this included sessions delivered by UK Anti Doping (UKAD), workshops about the Integrity of Sport, as well as opportunities for athletes to spend time with Athlete Mentors to gain an insight into life as an elite athlete.
 This is made possible through National Lottery funding via Sport England.